Elizabeth Taylor

 Elizabeth Taylor in 'Who's Afraid of Virginia Woolf?'

-In 1967, the eccentric comedy "The Taming of the Shrew" was released, where Liz and Richard once again showcased all facets of their unstoppable temperaments.
+In 1967, the spirited comedy "The Taming of the Shrew" was released, where Liz and Richard once again showcased every facet of their unstoppable temperaments.
 For this work, they were nominated for a BAFTA award, and the film was included in the top ten by the National Board of Review.
-This role became the last memorable work of the actress, after which her career slowly began to decline.
+This role became the actress's last memorable work, after which her career slowly began to decline.

 A scene from 'The Taming of the Shrew'